-Maritime Worker Injuries - The Basics
+Maritime Worker Injuries and Claim Options

-What Compensation is an Injured Seaman Entitled to?
+What Compensation Is an Injured Seaman Entitled to?

-Negligence Under The Jones Act
+Making an Injury Claim Under The Jones Act

 • provide the seaman with a reasonably safe place to work, and

-These are very strict requirements.
 Almost any unsafe condition on a vessel, however small, can lead to liability under the Jones Act.

-But under the Jones Act, the injured seaman need only prove that the employer's negligence played any part however small in the plaintiff's injuries.
+In standard negligence cases (such as clams after a car accident), the plaintiff must prove that the defendant's negligence was the cause of the plaintiff's injury.
+But under the Jones Act, the injured seaman need only prove that the employer's negligence played any part— however small—in the plaintiff's injuries.
 This means that the plaintiff would still be entitled to recover damages against a Jones Act employer as long as the employer's negligence was even a 1% cause of the injury.

-Learn more about Making a Jones Act Claim.
+Learn more about making a Jones Act claim.

 Under maritime law, a seaworthy vessel is a ship whose hull, equipment and crew are reasonably adequate in design, maintenance and character to perform their intended functions in the operation of the ship.

-The Longshore and Harbor Workers' Compensation Act is a federal workers' compensation act that governs workers' compensation for maritime employees, among other types of employees.
+The Longshore and Harbor Workers' Compensation Act is a federal workers' compensation system that covers the majority of employees who work on or near the water, but aren't considered seamen.

 What Types of Benefits Does the Longshore Act Provide?

-Learn more about Making a Claim Under the LHWCA.
+Learn more about making a claim under the LHWCA.

 Talk to a Lawyer